benkozi/CECE/combo-test-runner/design/design.md

     timeout_s: int      # per-combination driver timeout (seconds)
     sweep: Sweep
 ```

+Duplicate sweep values, duplicate stream names, and unknown keys are all
+rejected at load; sweep selectors (stream names, species keys, entry counts)
+are validated against the loaded base config at session start, before any
+container runs.
+See
+`design/feat/20260709-1131-attach-sweeps-to-streams.md`.

 A suite file fully describes a run: which base scenario (`config_path`),
 the per-combination timeout, and which sweep.
 Full `config_path` resolution